 NOTE: Census employment figures are known to undercount employment by varying amounts depending on the Census year.
 All Census counts are an undercount of total population, and in addition, some people don’t state their workforce status or industry.
 Also counts by place of work exclude those with no fixed workplace address.
 For this reason, it is recommended that for total job numbers, users look at the Employment by industry (Total) modelled estimates which are updated on an annual basis, and based on the ABS Labour Force survey, less prone to undercount.
 The Census counts by industry are included here for a greater level of industry detail (3-digit ANZSIC).

 Please note – The 2016 Census used a new methodology to “impute” a work location to people who didn’t state their workplace address.
 As a result, 2016 and 2011 place of work data are not normally comparable.
 To allow comparison between 2011 and 2016, .id has sourced a 2011 dataset from the ABS which was experimentally imputed using the same methodology.
-However this dataset is NOT available at the Local Government Area level, and had to be matched using a best fit of work destination zones (DZNs) to the current LGA boundaries.
-City of Moreland is one area for which there is no good match of 2011 DZNs to 2016 LGA boundaries, so there is no reasonable data comparison between 2011 and 2016 for this area.
-2011 data has been turned off and is currently unavailable for comparison for the City of Moreland.
+To provide this detail, City of Moreland in 2011 had to be constructed from a best fit of Work Destination Zones (DZNs).
+While it may not be an exact match to the LGA or region boundary, it is considered close enough to allow some comparison.
+Users should treat this time series data with caution, however, and not compare directly with 2011 data from any other source.

 |Employment (Census) by industry sector|

 |Industry (Click rows to view sub-categories)||Number||%||Victoria %||Number||%||Victoria %||2011 to 2016|